josketres/super-countdown/iteration-3.md

 ## Hints
 * Use `window.setTimeout` to register a callback that will be executed after a specified amount of milliseconds.
 * The clock still has to be updated every second.
+* Take some time to learn about `recursion`.
+You'll need it to complete this iteration.